Dan-Cao/CMake-AVR-DFU/README.md

 CMake AVR
 =========

+Note: this project extends the orginal by acristoffers with some tweaks to make this work with Windows, and now supports programming using dfu-programmer.
+Be sure to set the directories for the binaries!

 This project sets up a CMake project to compile AVR C/C++ source code.

 It was made to be used with ATMega328P, but can be configured to others (easily, I think, just change some variables in the file).